Robert C. Byrd Bridge: History

+Current bridge

 The groundbreaking ceremony for the four-lane bridge was held on April 30, 1991.
-James Watkins, of the Ohio Department of Transportation, stated that the importance of the new four-lane span would only be heightened by the construction of the Chesapeake-Proctorville State Route 7 bypass that would "begin in 1996."
+James Watkins, of the Ohio Department of Transportation, stated that the importance of the new four-lane span would only be heightened by the construction of the Chesapeake–Proctorville State Route 7 bypass that would "begin in 1996."
 Work on the bypass did not begin until 2000.

-The old 6th Street Bridge closed in the summer of 1993 to allow for the construction of the ramps and approaches in West Virginia and Ohio.
 The new bridge was named the Robert C. Byrd Bridge under an executive order from former Governor Gaston Caperton to honor the U.S. senator from West Virginia, who is credited with obtaining the funding for the project that was completed on November 6, 1994.
-The $32.6 million bridge was constructed with $1.4 coming from Ohio, $5.6 coming from West Virginia, and $25.3 in federal funds.
+The $32.6 million bridge was constructed with $1.4 million coming from Ohio, $5.6 million coming from West Virginia, and $25.3 million in federal funds.